Step 1 - Setting up accounts

 All you need is your university email address to get started.
 Click here for more information.

-Before you arrive at Oxford you should receive an email to your personal email account that your registered with your application which contains a code used to activate your e-mail account, and instructions on how to use it.
+Before you arrive at Oxford you should receive an email to the personal email account you used for your university application which contains a code used to activate your email account, and instructions on how to use it.

 If you have not received such an email, or have lost access to the personal account you provided, please contact the college IT staff as soon as possible so that we can sort this out for you.

 Further information on using the email, can be found here.

 Brasenose has a network socket in every bedroom that provides fast (1000Mb/s), secure internet access.
 There is public WiFi coverage in almost all bedrooms.
 For those rooms with poor WiFi coverage, the IT department can offer a free personal wireless access point to allow you to connect mobile devices in your room.
 Don't bring your own router, as these can cause problems with our networks and IT staff will fine you.
 The Brasenose provided wireless access points are completely free provided they are returned after use!